dib-lab/2022-paper-branchwater-software/manuscript.md

-for organizing sketches in this size range and can search hundreds of thousands of genome sketches with a single query in minutes in a single thread on an SSD laptop; more complex algorithms such as the min-set-cov described in XXX can take a few hours but are still acceptably performant on real-world data.
+for organizing sketches in this size range and can search hundreds of thousands of genome sketches with a single query in minutes in a single thread on an SSD laptop; more complex algorithms such as the min-set-cov described in [@gather] can take a few hours but are still acceptably performant on real-world data.

-Branchwater faces very different parameters in searching 800,000 metagenomes.
+Branchwater faces very different challenges in searching 800,000 metagenomes.
 Many of these data sets are extremely large, slow to read from disk, and individually require substantial memory to load.
-Multiple queries may be used to search each metagenome as well, making this a quadratic search.
+Multiple queries may be used to search each metagenome as well, incurring quadratic search costs.

 One solution we tried initially was a scatter-gather approach based on a cluster-aware workflow engine (in this case, snakemake